-Investments may be made for the Investment Company in jurisdictions in which Luxembourg law does not apply, or, in the event of legal disputes, the place of jurisdiction is located outside of Luxembourg.
-The resulting rights and obligations of the Investment Company may vary from its rights and obligations in Luxembourg, to the detriment of the Investment Company and/or the investor.
+Investments may be made for the Investment Company in jurisdictions in which Luxembourg law does not apply, or, in the event of legal disputes, the place of jurisdiction is located outside of the Grand Duchy of Luxembourg.
+The resulting rights and obligations of the Investment Company may vary from its rights and obligations in the Grand Duchy of Luxembourg, to the detriment of the Investment Company and/or the investor.

 The Investment Company may be unaware of political or legal developments (or may only become aware of them at a later date), including amendments to the legislative framework in these jurisdictions.
 Such developments may also lead to limitations regarding the eligibility of assets that may be, or already have been, acquired.
-This situation may also arise if the Luxembourg legislative framework governing the Investment Company and/or the management of the Investment Company is amended.
+This situation may also arise if Grand Duchy of Luxembourg legislative framework governing the Investment Company and/or the management of the Investment Company is amended.